Return of the Jedi: Box office

-Return of the Jedi collected a total of $6.2 million on its opening day, beating out Star Trek II: The Wrath of Khan to have the highest single day gross.
+Return of the Jedi earned a total of $6.2 million on its opening day, beating out Star Trek II: The Wrath of Khan to have the highest single-day gross in history.
 It would hold the record for having the highest pre-Memorial Day Wednesday gross until 1996 when Mission: Impossible surpassed it.
-The film made $23 million from 1,002 theaters in its opening weekend and grossed a record $45.3 million in its opening week.
-It set a new domestic opening weekend record, surpassing the $14 million opening of Star Trek II: The Wrath of Khan.
-Its $22,973 per theatre average would stand as a record for a nationwide release on an inflation-adjusted basis for 36 years until it was surpassed by Avengers: Endgame in 2019.
-It finished first at the box office for six of its first seven weeks of release, only coming in second once behind Superman III in its fourth weekend.
-Box Office Mojo estimates that the film sold over 80 million tickets in the US in its initial theatrical run.
-When it was re-released in 1985, it made $11.2 million, which totaled its initial theatrical gross to $385.8 million worldwide.
-During its re-release in 1997, the film grossed $16.29 million in its opening weekend.
-When it was re-released in 2023, for its 40th anniversary, the film grossed $5.1 million to place #4 in the weekend box office.
+Return of the Jedi made $23 million from 1,002 theaters in its opening weekend and grossed a record $45.3 million in its opening week.
+It also set a new domestic opening weekend record, surpassing the $14 million opening of The Wrath of Khan.
+Its $22,973 per theatre average would stand as a record for a nationwide release on an inflation-adjusted basis for 36 years, until it was surpassed by Avengers: Endgame in 2019.
+Return of the Jedi finished first at the box office for six of its first seven weeks of release.
+Box Office Mojo estimates that the film sold over 80 million tickets in the U.S. in its initial theatrical run.
+When the film was re-released in 1985, it grossed $11.2 million, bringing its initial theatrical gross to $385.8 million worldwide.
+During its re-release in 1997, Jedi grossed $16.29 million in its opening weekend.
+When it was re-released in 2023 for its 40th anniversary, it grossed $5.1 million, placing fourth at the weekend box office.